History & Legacy

 Khirbet et-Tannur.
 In 1937 Wood became the first scholar in the Seventh-day Adventist

-the Department of Archaeology and History of Antiquity.
+and established the Department of Archaeology and History of Antiquity.

 Over the years Wood's contribution to the historical background and chronology of biblical events was strongly felt throughout the church.
 He regularly wrote magazine articles for Signs of the Times and the Review and Herald.
 In April 1949, he inaugurated a column in the the Review and Herald dedicated to "Archaeology and the Bible."
 Entries for this column appeared almost every month.
 Wood also contributed a number of articles to professional journals outside of the denomination.
 The contribution of this pioneer was recognized in an important article published in the prestigious Bulletin of the American Schools of Oriental Research by Professor William F. Albright, the brilliant and renowned John Hopkins scholar, who stated that the close of the Twelfth Dynasty in Egypt was "now apparently fixed by Wood."
 His collaboration with Professor Siegfried Horn, his student and successor, in the book titled The Chronology of Ezra 7 established the date of 457 B.C. as the seventh year of Artexerxes.
 Upon his death in 1976, Dr. Wood's personal library of archaeological volumes was donated to the McKee Library of Southern Adventist University, the institution that he so much loved and to which he devoted his energies during his early years.